lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To change settins with your text in reader view press the :guilabel:`Aa` button on the left sidebar.
 To change increase text size press the :guilabel:`+` button and conversely press the :guilabel:`-` button.
 To choose what kind of font to read use the :guilabel:`Font` menu.
 To choose which weight of font to use use the :guilabel:`Font weigth` menu.
 To change how much width of the screen to take up layout use the :guilabel:`Content width` slider.
 To change the space between lines change the :guilabel:`Line spacing` slider.

+To choose a theme for how to view text in reader view use the :guilabel:`Theme` on the sidebar to the left.
+The default subtab lets you choose either an :guilabel:`Auto`, :guilabel:`Dark`, :guilabel:`Contrast`, :guilabel:`Light`, :guilabel:`Sepia`, or :guilabel:`Gray` theme by left clicking on the theme.
+To use a custom theme use the :guilabel:`Custom`tab.
+To choose the color of your text left click on the :guilabel:`Text` box.
+To change the background color of your text left click the :guilabel:`Background` menu.
+To choose which color for unvisited links use the :guilabel:`Univisted links` menu.
+To change the color of visited links change the :guilabel:`Visited links` menu.
+To change what color to highlight text to be read aloud :guilabel:`Highlighter for read aloud` menu.
+To reset your custom theme to default press :guilabel:`Reset defaults`.

 Customizing
 -----------